DeanHristov/fake-api-e-commerce/README.md

 basic functionality like GRUD operations, authentication (JWT/cookies), grouping users by rules, protecting the endpoints, and others.

+This repo is a second part (BE) of the [E-commerce web app](https://github.com/DeanHristov/fake-e-commerce-web-app).

 **I haven't used any kind of AI tools like ChatGPT, CoPIlot, or any other " crutches" for the mind.**